LucianU/cvat_setup/README.md

   - `CVAT_SSH_PRIVATE_KEY`: the path to the private key
 * Now run the `setup.sh` script:

       ./setup.sh

 # Usage
 * Run the `run.sh` script
 * You should now have a running instance of CVAT on the host you specified.

-# To Do
+* Now create a superuser in CVAT.
+SSH into the remote machine and run:

-* Add a way to create a superuser from the machine running this script.
+      docker exec -it cvat bash -ic 'python3 ~/manage.py createsuperuser'